 About the Director

 Dr. R. Szymani is the Director and founder of the Wood Machining Institute, Berkeley, California, U.S.A., since January 1984.
-He is also a technical consultant, lately on machine guarding and worker safety, and Editor of the bimonthly international newsletter Wood Machining News.
+He is also a technical consultant, lately on machine guarding and worker safety, and was Editor of the bimonthly international newsletter Wood Machining News (1984-1989).
 During 1984-1998 he worked part as Research Scientist at the California Cedar Products Company, Stockton, CA. From 1991 to 2005 he was an Adjunct Professor at North Carolina State University, Raleigh, North Carolina.

-For the past 36 years, Szymani has organized and conducted annual short courses on The Design, Operation and Maintenance of Circular and Band Saws.
+For the past 40 years, Szymani has organized and conducted annual short courses on The Design, Operation and Maintenance of Circular and Band Saws.
 He has also organized ten International Conferences on Sawing Technology (1989-2007), and three International Symposia on Computers in Furniture and Cabinet Manufacturing (1992-1996).
-Szymani was the Chairman of the 7th International Wood Machining Seminar organized by the University of California Forest Products Laboratory, Richmond, CA. In July, 2001, as Director of WMI, he organized the 15th International Wood Machining Seminar held in July, 2001 in Los Angeles, California.
+Szymani was the Conference Director of the 7th International Wood Machining Seminar organized by the University of California Forest Products Laboratory, Richmond, CA. In July, 2001, as Director of WMI, he organized the 15th International Wood Machining Seminar held in Los Angeles, California.
 As an international consultant and lecturer to the wood industry and cutting tool manufacturers, he presented seminars on saws and sawing technology and on scanning technology and process optimization in the wood industry in the United States, Canada, Argentina, Australia, Japan, South Africa and in several European countries.
-He continuous to organize WMI Workshops on Design, Operation and Maintenance of Saws and Knives, and serves as a Safety Consultant and Accident Investigator.
+He also organized WMI Workshops on Design, Operation and Maintenance of Saws and Knives, and presently works full-time as a Safety Consultant and Accident Investigator.